daurepchik/epam_big_data/Spark/readme.md

    - `main.export_joined_df()` function left joins weather data with restaurant data
    - Partitions data by year, month, day and exports the joined data to the `data/weather_restaurant` folder in PARQUET format
+#### 3. Tests run
+   - run `python test_pyspark.py`
+   - If 'Tests passed' is printed, then tests are passed.
+Otherwise, tests are not passed